-At Gainsborough we follow the ‘Letters and Sounds’ document to teach Phonics.
+At Gainsborough we follow the ‘Letters and Sounds’ programme to teach Phonics.

 The children enjoy a multi-sensory, exciting approach to Phonics which ensures rapid progression and develops the essential skills of segmenting and blending which are crucial to reading and writing.